 Regional Collaborative made up of Tribal, Local, and Sector Planning Tables; a Voting Member Block, and an Equity Council.
-The HRTC holds monthly public meetings to share and gather information.
+The Collaborative holds monthly meetings that are open to the public.

 Tribal Planning Table

 Surface tribal priorities, proposed projects, initiatives, and strategies to Sector Tables.